evanfp582/P2P_Fileshare/README.md

 -m pieces.
 List of missing pieces for this Seeder.
 Space separated group of ints.
 -r1 range: Optional lower range of pieces for this Seeder.
 -r2 range: Optional upper range of pieces for this Seeder.
 Note that the range option will be used even if only one bound is set, with the other defaulting to 0.0 or 1.0 for lower and upper respectively.
+Also if both missing pieces and ranges are provided, the missing pieces will be used.

 ## Test Cases
 The execution of programs requires many commands with very specific arguments so to actually run the test cases, we will be running powershell scripts.